 It’s highly advised that people struggling with eating disorders utilize evidence-based treatment, such as cognitive behavioral therapy, as their primary source of treatment.
 But if the patient finds help in other modalities, such as herbalism, acupuncture, or Ayurvedic practices, it can be helpful for them to incorporate those treatments, as well, so long as they discuss the options with their care team.

-If you want to try integrating a certain type of alternative treatment into your recovery plan, make sure to discuss the idea with your therapist, physician, or a licensed medical professional.
+If you want to integrate a specific type of alternative treatment into your recovery plan, discuss the idea with your therapist, physician, or a licensed medical professional.
 Only engage treatment providers who are reputable and utilize safe care practices.

-But with medical approval, these practices can offer help to round out the recovery experience and make it an overall more pleasant and lasting journey.
+With medical approval, these practices can help to round out the recovery experience and make it a more pleasant and lasting journey.

 Resources